Consensys/doc.quorum-key-manager/docs/Reference/CLI/CLI-Syntax.md

 # Quorum Key Manager command line options

-This reference describes the syntax of the Quorum Key Manager command line interface (CLI) options.
+This reference describes the syntax of the Quorum Key Manager (QKM) command line interface (CLI) options.

 ## Options

-You can specify Quorum Key Manager options:
+You can specify QKM options:

 - On the command line.